Skip to search Skip to content

 Hierarchy View

-The Hierarchy view shows the relationship between parent and child objects.
-It serves as an entry point for a user to see where an object lives in a larger hierarchical structure.
-For single level data sets, it is recommended to use a list report instead of a Hierarchy view.
-To learn more, see List Report. [...]
+The hierarchy view shows the relationship between parent and child objects.
+It serves as an entry point for a user to get an overview about where an object lives in a larger hierarchical structure.
+For single level data sets, we recommend using a list report instead of a hierarchy view.
+Hierarchy views on compact (left) [...]

 Category: UI Components